yaml/AdaYaml/Readme.md

 # AdaYaml - YAML 1.3 implementation in Ada

 This is an implementation of the upcoming YAML 1.3 standard.
 This library is currently under construction.
-Be vary of errors, I have not even proven it correct.
+Be wary of errors, I have not even proven it correct.

 ## YAML 1.3 Features